MINING 7074B - Masters Mining Engineering Project Part B

 General Course Information

-Course Code MINING 7074B Course Masters Mining Engineering Project Part B Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 480 hours over 1 year Available for Study Abroad and Exchange N Prerequisites Students must enrol into Pt A in the semester prior to Pt B Restrictions Restricted to BE(Mining) and associated programs Course Description Students work in groups on a research project under the supervision of an academic staff member.
-Key steps include the production of a research proposal which includes a critical literature review, identification of appropriate research gaps and a detailed methodology.
+Course Code MINING 7074B Course Masters Mining Engineering Project Part B Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 480 hours over 1 year Available for Study Abroad and Exchange N Prerequisites Students must enrol into Pt A in the semester prior to Pt B Restrictions Restricted to BE(Mining) and associated programs Course Description This is a part of a full year course where students work in groups on a research project under the supervision of an academic staff member.
+Key steps include the production of a project report which includes a critical literature review, identification of appropriate research gaps, detailed methodology, and research outcomes.
 All groups are expected to produce a safe work plan and liaise with staff, including laboratory personnel, as appropriate.
-The final outcomes are presented at a one day conference/expo.
+The final outcomes are presented at a one day conference.